Porpentine Charity Heartscape

-Game design
+Biography

+Porpentine Charity Heartscape started making games at an early age, creating "cargo cult" versions of levels from Nintendo 64 games on index cards and then having other kids play them as they narrated and made decisions.
+They were kicked out of their home at age 14, and was housing insecure for several years, describing their life before creating video games as "just surviving".

+They were an editor for freeindiegam.es, a curated collection of free, independently produced games.
+In 2012 they contributed a weekly series to the online PC gaming magazine Rock, Paper, Shotgun titled "Live Free, Play Hard".

 Porpentine's 2012 Twine game Howling Dogs incorporates themes of escapism, violence and religious experience, though they have stated that it should be open to interpretation.
 They created Howling Dogs shortly after they started hormone-replacement therapy in 2012, in only seven days, while staying in a friend's remodeled barn.

 It won the 2012 XYZZY awards in the "Best story" and "Best writing" categories.

 The Boston Phoenix listed it as one of their "Top 5 indie games of 2012".

 During the 2013 Game Developers Conference, game designer Richard Hofmeier used the booth he had been given to showcase his own award-winning game Cart Life to showcase Porpentine's Howling Dogs instead.
 Hofmeier spray-painted the words "Howling Dogs" across the banner of his own booth, and showed Porpentine's game instead of his own.
 Hofmeier stated he wished to give greater exposure to Porpentine's game.

+In a 2013 interview with journalist Leigh Alexander, they described being tired by some elements of their reception, such as being portrayed as a figurehead of a movement and being repeatedly asked to talk about bad life experiences.

 In 2015 they released Eczema Angel Orifice, a compilation of over 20 hypertext works from 2012 to 2015.
 The compilation includes critically acclaimed games such as With Those We Love Alive, a queer fable about isolation, abuse, and the relationship between art and power; and Ultra Business Tycoon III, a sprawling textual world disguised as edutainment software.

 In 2016, Rhizome commissioned Porpentine along with Neotenomie and Sloane through the series First Look: New Art Online resulting in Psycho Nymph Exile.
 This work includes an online hypertext work, a booklet, and stickers.
 The project depicts the experience of PTSD as a visceral physical substance, not an invisible, abstract force.

-In 2022, Porpentine published their first full-length book Serious Weakness, a 625-page novel exploring themes of trauma, neurodivergence, and manipulation.
-The title is a translation of an autoimmune disease called myasthenia gravis, which causes weakness and fatigue within the skeletal and central nervous systems.
+In the 2020s, Porpenine shifted to written works, including the series Cunt Towards Enemy, the novel Serious Weakness, and the story collection Torture Works.

+In 2026, Porpentine released Money for Girls: Amortized, a visual novel with horror and detective elements.
+It is a collaboration between them and the artist Vich, with music by several artists including Lauren Bousfield and Ada Rook.
+The game is part of a larger multimedia series, with many stories focusing on variations and alternate versions of the game's protagonist, Cancer Prize.